Planning & building control

-We offer a pre-application service for businesses.
+We offer a pre-application service for businesses and householders.
 This means you will be allocated a dedicated planning officer who will guide you through the pre-application process and provide support when you need it.

 The fee payable depends on the size and complexity of the proposal.
 You can also view the scale of fees.